Book a Free Session

 Application Essay for Yale MBA

-Yale MBA essay is the minimum written sample that most universities require applicants to submit as part of the application process.
+Yale MBA essays is the minimum written sample that most universities require applicants to submit as part of the application process.
 This is also referred to as a personal statement occasionally.
 For the Yale MBA, the major essay should be roughly 500 words long.
 The variety of essay prompts available to students is independent of the application platform they utilise.

-Describe the biggest commitment you have ever made.
+Essay 1 Describe the biggest commitment you have ever made.
 (300 Words)

-Select one (1) of the other themes from Personal Statement 1 that interest you, or think of your own topic and write an essay answering it.
+Optional Essays Select one (1) of the other themes from Personal Statement 1 that interest you, or think of your own topic and write an essay answering it.
 A personal statement often has a word limit of several hundred words.
 Please start your essay by stating the topic (or the topic number, if it is not one of the ones mentioned).
 (500 maximum words)

 Letter of Recommendation for Yale MBA

 The majority of you are early-career prospects, barely out of university or within a year or two.
-Yale University's MBA programme requires two letters of recommendation, one from someone who can testify to your academic prowess and one on your professional achievement.
+Yale MBA application requires two letters of recommendation, one from someone who can testify to your academic prowess and one on your professional achievement.
 We would want to receive letters from both your current and prior superiors if you have been employed for a while.

 It's crucial to understand that the recommendation's content—rather than your recommender's title—is what we're most interested in.
 Select recommenders who can discuss your character and performance while also providing insight into your potential.